-- Equity yields are much too smooth in the habit model. - The dotted lines indicate the confidence interval, which points to a powerful rejection of the model.
+• The dotted lines indicate the confidence interval, which points to a powerful rejection of the model.

 - New theories have been proposed to address these facts on the term structure of risk.
 They can be classified as:

 - Alternative models of preferences.

 - Alternative models of technology.

 - Alternative models of beliefs.

 - Heterogeneous agent models.

 - Pricing models with an exogenous SDF.

-- See for instance Lettau and Wachter (2007) and Lynch and Randall (2014).
+- \ See for instance Lettau and Wachter (2007) and Lynch and Randall (2014).

 - We briefly discuss some of the main mechanisms.

 - Few models (so far) are able to explain:

 - Facts about average returns, Sharpe ratios, volatilities, and equity yields jointly.

 - Facts across asset classes.

-- Alternative models of preferences: - Eisenbach and Schmalz (2016) and Andries, Eisenbach, and Schmalz (2019) consider a model in which the representative agent is more risk averse over imminent risks than risks in the distant future. - The model matches facts of the term structure of equity and variance risk. - Alternative models of technology: - Nakamura, Steinsson, Barro, and Ursua (2013) consider a model with disasters and recoveries (see also Gourio, 2008). - Long-term dividend strips are less exposed to disaster risk due to recoveries.
+- Alternative models of preferences: - Eisenbach and Schmalz (2016) and Andries, Eisenbach, and Schmalz (2019) consider a model in which the representative agent is more risk averse over imminent risks than risks in the distant future. - \ The model matches facts of the term structure of equity and variance risk. - Alternative models of technology: - Nakamura, Steinsson, Barro, and Ursua (2013) consider a model with disasters and recoveries (see also Gourio, 2008). - \ Long-term dividend strips are less exposed to disaster risk due to economic recoveries.

-FIGURE 1.
-LOG GDP PER CAPITA (IN 1990 DOLLARS) FOR FOUR COUNTRIES: GERMANY, NETHERLANDS, THE US, AND CHILE Note: The disaster start (end) dates are taken from Barro (2006), and are shown with a vertical full (dashed) line.
+Note: The disaster start (end) dates are taken from Barro (2006), and are shown with a vertical full (dashed) line.